OVERVIEW – A BIT ABOUT DELTA INSTITUTE

 8.)
 Qualified Assurance Project Plan (QAPP) To monitor the ongoing performance and effectiveness of the site’s improvements, and in accordance with US EPA and NFWF standards, the Contractor will develop a QAPP document that will govern how the City (or its outside contractors) maintain a flow monitoring device, and collect, record, and use data on flow, groundwater, soil moisture, and water quality (including monitoring of TSS and nutrient loads) at the project site.

 9.)
-Installation & Restoration Work After approval of final plans by the District and after securing all project permits and necessary easements, and issuance of a Notice to Proceed letter from the District, the Contractor shall initiate the physical construction and restoration work, in accordance with all final approved plans and specifications.
+Installation & Restoration Work After approval of final plans by HSD, securing all project permits and necessary easements, and issuance of a Notice to Proceed by HSD, the Contractor shall initiate the physical construction and restoration work in accordance with all final approved plans and specifications.

 10.)
 Project Meetings & Public Presentations The Contractor shall lead monthly Project Team, to coordinate around ongoing project development and prepare minutes of said meetings.
 The Contractor will also participate as a technical partner in a virtual public workshop (Spring 2021), to be facilitated by Delta Institute during the design stage, to update the public on the project, its scope and benefits, and gather input on site design and restoration.
 Upon full construction and installation of site improvements, the Contractor will also participate in a virtual open house to educate the public on site improvements, the benefits of green infrastructure and restoration, and gather feedback.